-The ‘golden crescent’ of Firstsite Colchester, designed by Rafael Viñoly Architects, might look effortless.
-But the 3,800 m² arts centre posed major engineering challenges, from building on a Scheduled Ancient Monument to designing a façade double-curved on plan and in section.
+The ‘golden crescent’ of Firstsite Colchester, designed by Rafael Viñoly Architects, might look effortless, but the arts centre posed major engineering challenges, from building on a Scheduled Ancient Monument to designing a façade double-curved on plan and in section.

 A key requirement was to avoid disturbing Roman archaeological remains located just 150 mm under the site.
 We studied various foundation options, risk assessing their archaeological impact.

 A concrete raft was selected as the best option, designed for negligible settlement.
-The raft bears directly onto the ground, only requiring minimal excavations accompanied by up to 1 m of fill.
+The raft bears directly onto the ground, only requiring minimal excavations accompanied by up to a metre of fill.
 In certain zones reinforcement further reduces its depth, avoiding excavation while maintaining the required levels.
 These vary, creating gentle slopes to draw people through the building.

-Above ground, our complex geometry team, p.art®, was involved in refining the single-storey structure, which features curved canted walls.
+Above ground, our complex geometry team was involved in refining the single-storey structure, which features curved canted walls.
 A major challenge was delivering column-free, flexible space for exhibitions as well as a 190-seat auditorium, meeting rooms and teaching spaces.

 Because of the complex geometry, CAD-integrated structural analysis was undertaken.
 This allowed us to devise a system of curved horizontal tubes that span between the portals and carry the cladding.